nexendrie/utils/docs/index.md

 If you want to get only the first item matching the filter, use method getItem.
 If there is no such item, null is returned.

 You can also remove all items matching the filter with method removeByFilter.
+If you need index of first item matching the filter, use method getIndex.

 Intervals
 ---------